cjcourt/cjcourt.github.io/_projects/mmorg.md

 ---

 # Overview
-[MagneticMaterials.org](http://magneticmaterials.org) is a web application for analysing magnetic phase transition data that I have mined using [ChemDataExtractor](cde.md).
+[MagneticMaterials.org](http://magneticmaterials.org) is a web application for analysing magnetic phase transition data that were mined using [ChemDataExtractor](cde.md).

 # How it works

 ## Mining Magnetic Phase Transitions

 The first step is to automatically mine scientific articles for the values of magnetic and superconducting phase transitions.
-These properties are realy important for materials used in a variety of applications, such magnetometers, regrigerators, power converion devices, spintronics and more!
+These properties are really important for materials used in a variety of applications, such magnetometers, regrigerators, power converion devices, spintronics and more.

-Specifically, we used ChemDataExtractor to mine a corpus of 74,000 articles to create a database of 20,000 phase transitions, with an estimated precision of 82%.
+Specifically, we used ChemDataExtractor to mine a corpus of 74,000 articles to create a database of 20,000 phase transitions.
+The final database has an estimated precision of 82%.

 ## Reconstructing phase diagrams

 Phase diagrams are essentially plots of a materials magnetic phase versus other interesting properties, such as composition or pressure.
 These diagrams tell us a huge amount about how a material will behave under different conditions, and therefore how well it will perform in applications.

 Unfortunately, phase diagrams in the literature are extremely sparse, and often not very specific.
 Therefore, our idea was to use our database to automatically reconstruct, and ultimately predict, the phase transitions of magnetic materials.

-# Results
+## Results

 We can see how well our tool does via some case-studies.

-## Perovskite Oxides
+### Perovskite Oxides

 The perovskite-type oxides are inorganic compounds with general formula $ABO_3$ where  A is a large 12-coordinated cation and B is a smaller 6-coordinated cation.
 The generic perovskite structure is cubic; however, this form is rarely found due to structural deformation.
 These deformations cause the perovskites to exhibit a wide variety of interesting and useful properties including ferroelectricity, piezoelectricity, superconductivity and magnetism.
 As such, perovskite materials are found in a vast number of applications.